yaniv-golan/openai-model-registry/docs/user-guide/index.md

 See the [Getting Started](getting-started.md) guide to install and begin using the library.

+## For AI Assistants

+If you're an AI assistant or LLM helping users with this library, check out our [`llms.txt`](../llms.txt) file which provides comprehensive, token-efficient documentation designed specifically for programmatic assistance.

 ## Features

 - [CLI Reference](cli.md) - Command-line interface for debugging and inspection